markjamesm/CU-Libraries/README.md

 ## Planned

-* Display room availabilities
+* Display library resource availabilities for a given time.
-* UI Tweaks

 ## Screenshots